swplabs/peanut/README.md

 ### Enable the Peanut WP Plugin

-Once you start the Peanut app, the peanut plugin will auto compile into your Wordpress plugins folder.
-You'll need to then go into your Wordpress Admin and enable the plugin.
+Once you start the Peanut app, the Peanut plugin will auto compile into your Wordpress plugins folder.
+You'll need to then go into your Wordpress Admin and [enable the plugin](https://wordpress.org/documentation/article/manage-plugins/).

 ### Start building...

-You should be good to go.
+Now you're ready to go.
 Try out the examples in the ./src/ folder or create your own!

 ### Components and Blocks Examples

-Coming soon.
+This repo comes with an example theme and example components that auto compile to your Wordpress themes folder.
+To get a demo of some of the ways to use Peanut For Wordpress, [enable that example theme](https://wordpress.org/documentation/article/work-with-themes/#activating-the-theme) in your Wordpress Admin.

 ## Documentation